-The 2013-14 Student Senate
+The 2014-15 Student Senate

 Crystal became a Student Senator because she felt every student has the right to be heard.
 She aspires to be a great leader and role model, while working with and for the student body so everyone can be successful.
 Crystal states that “Lorain County Community College is a diverse campus with many new worlds and different points of view which is the best combination to build a great foundation.”